wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/roles-responsibilities.md

 SharePoint Syntex defines four main roles you will need to designate and assign:

-SharePoint/Knowledge admin: Enable AI Builder, create content centers, and maintain SharePoint Syntex going forward, including user permissions and access.
+- **SharePoint/Knowledge admin**: Enable AI Builder, create content centers, and maintain SharePoint Syntex going forward, including user permissions and access.

-Power Platform admin: Configure the data service environment for form processing and purchase and allocate AI Builder (AIB) credits.
+- **Power Platform admin**: Configure the data service environment for form processing and purchase and allocate AI Builder (AIB) credits.

-Knowledge manager: Establish best practices and use cases for utilizing SharePoint Syntex.
+- **Knowledge manager**: Establish best practices and use cases for utilizing SharePoint Syntex.

-Model owner: Own, create, and oversee document understanding and/or form processing models.
+- **Model owner**: Own, create, and oversee document understanding and/or form processing models.

 You will see how existing roles within your organization might already align with the responsibilities necessary to set up and administer SharePoint Syntex.

-SharePoint/Knowledge admin role and responsibilities
+## SharePoint/Knowledge admin role and responsibilities

 The SharePoint/Knowledge admin will need to not only establish your organization’s SharePoint Syntex instance but also maintain it.
 The SharePoint admin will configure form processing in individual SharePoint document libraries and set up the default content center and additional content centers for document understanding models, as needed.
 The SharePoint admin is also responsible for assigning and controlling permissions for who can access the content center.